core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer can run KUDOS for active rekeying at any time, or for a variety of more compelling reasons.
 These include the (approaching) expiration of the OSCORE Security Context, approaching limits for the key usage {{I-D.ietf-core-oscore-key-limits}}, application policies, and imminent exhaustion of the OSCORE Sender Sequence Number space.

 The expiration time of an OSCORE Security Context and the key usage limits are hard limits.
 Once reached them, a peer MUST stop using the keying material in the OSCORE Security Context for conventional communication with the other peer, and has to perform a rekeying before resuming secure communication.
-Note that, in order to prevent deadlock situations, it is permitted for the responder to use old keying material exlusively limited to the derivation of new keying material during the execution of a KUDOS procedure.

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.